JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 is crucial.
 Standard checks, such as linting, unit tests, and code coverage, should be typically required for all pull requests.

-This is a workflow example to check the source code changes of an application.
+The following is a workflow example to check the source code changes of an application.
 The tests are executed in job `test` after the application got built and deployed.
 Therefore, job `test` should be configured as required status check in the branch protection rules.